Heartbreaking Lament of the Whales of Ashenvale

 As I continue my adventures and explorations in Azeroth, my list of immersion spots, places where I feel quite immersed, almost like I'm inside the game world, as if I am a natural inhabitant of Azeroth, continue to grow.
 All those spots have their distinctively beautiful atmosphere, scenery and ambience, creating different feelings and inspiring unique stories of their own.

-I discovered one such spot last night, following the suggestion of Alunaria, a fellow Night Elf explorer who passionately writes about her explorations on her blog at alunaria.wordpress.com, when I came to a nearby place to see the rising moon on the northwest shores of Ashenvale.
+I discovered one such spot last night, following the suggestion of Alunaria, a fellow night elf explorer who passionately writes about her explorations on her blog at Alunaria's Avenue, when I came to a nearby place to see the rising moon on the northwest shores of Ashenvale.

-Once I passed the entrance of the Blackfathom Deeps, I saw a small island to the west and continued walking and then started swimming towards it.
+Once I passed the entrance of the Blackfathom Deeps, I saw a small island to the west and continued walking till the end of the shore and then started swimming towards it.
 As I approached the island, I thought I heard something strange, hence I muted the music and listened to the ambience attentively.
 After a few minutes of making no noise and closely listening to the environment, I was sure that I was hearing some sounds coming from far far away, about once or twice a minute, sounds the likes of which I had never heard before.

-It did not sound like any humanoid I've heard so far; it sounded like a creature, or a group of creatures, crying in great pain.
-Once on the island, I turned the volume up and stood still for a moment, trying to understand where the sounds I was hearing were coming from and what they were telling.
+It did not sound like any humanoid I've heard so far; it sounded like a creature, or a group of creatures, wailing in great pain.
+Swimming a bit more past the island towards northwest, I turned the volume up and stood still for a moment, trying to understand where the sounds I was hearing were coming from and what they were telling.
 I could almost feel the magnitude of the pain the creatures were suffering from the tone and melody of the sounds and how they were causing me to shiver to my bones.
 For some time, I felt lost in the spiritual realms of Azeroth.

-While I was trying to figure out the source of the sounds and what they were telling, my eyes caught a glimpse of a remains of a half-buried humanoid body near an excavation site just a few dozen yards inside from the shore.
-Without stopping the listening to the sorrowful sounds that I continued to hear occasionally, I quickly moved towards the body remains and started digging it up by removing the earth around and over it.
+Not seeing anything or anyone on the sea surface till the horizon, I swam back to the island to explore it.
+As I was trying to figure out the source of the sounds and what they were telling, my eyes caught a glimpse of the remains of a half-buried humanoid body near an excavation site, just a few dozen yards inside from the shore.
+Without stopping listening to the sorrowful sounds that I continued to hear occasionally, I quickly moved towards the body remains and started digging it up by removing the earth around and over it.
 It would have taken me a long time to fully uncover it with bare hands, had I not found the pickaxe that the body's dead hand was still holding.

-The notebook was a diary of a Dwarven explorer, seemingly the chief excavator at that dig site on the island.
-The first few pages read just like any excavator's notebook, logging all their dig-related activities and documenting all their findings in the dig site.
-But as I continued reading, it became obvious that things did not continue as peacefully as they started for them as time passed.
+The notebook was the diary of a dwarven explorer, seemingly the chief excavator at that dig site on the island.
+The first few pages read just like any excavator's notebook, logging their dig-related activities and documenting their findings at the dig site.
+But as I continued reading, it became obvious that things did not continue as peacefully as they started for them.

-From what I could gather, a few weeks after the Dwarven exploration team settled on the island and started their excavation mission, a crowded group of Naga came from north, from the recently unearthed underground cavern, Nazj'vel, and attacked the Dwarves, as well as any other creatures nearby.
-Since they were outnumbered, the Dwarves did not have a chance and fell one by one.
-The author of this diary, as the leader of his team, was kept alive for extracting information about the Alliance and Horde formation in Ashenvale, under unimaginable tortures, unfamiliar to most Azerothian races, but commonly practiced among the Naga.
+From what I could gather, a few weeks after the dwarven exploration team settled on the island and started their excavation mission, a crowded group of naga came from north, from the recently unearthed underground cavern, Nazj'vel, and attacked the dwarves, as well as any other creatures in the area.
+Since they were outnumbered, the dwarves did not have a chance and fell one by one.
+The author of this diary, as the leader of his team, was kept alive for extracting information about the Alliance and Horde formation in Ashenvale, under unimaginable tortures, unfamiliar to most Azerothian races, but commonly practiced among the naga.

-His last words created the impression that he was secretly continuing to write to his diary, till one of the Naga officers ordered him to be taken care of as they had already gotten what they needed to from him.
-Knowing the loyalty and stubbornness of the Dwarves, I can't even imagine the level of pain this poor guy had to go through under the horrible Naga tortures, so that he had to give what information they needed.
+His remaining words created the impression that he was secretly continuing to write to his diary, till one of the naga officers ordered him to be taken care of as they had already gotten what they needed to from him.
+Knowing the loyalty and stubbornness of the dwarves, I can't even imagine the level of pain this poor guy had to go through under the horrible naga tortures, so that he had to give what information they needed.

-The last page of the diary depicted a scene briefly.
-It seemed like the Dwarf had difficulty writing his last words, but I felt grateful to him that he found the strength to log this one last incident, so that we were able to learn what cruel things took place on that shores.
+The last page of the diary briefly depicted a scene.
+It seemed like the dwarf had difficulty writing his last words, but I felt grateful to him that he found the strength to log this one last incident, so that we were able to learn what cruel things took place on these shores.

-In the last log on his diary, the chief Dwarf mentioned witnessing a crowded group of warrior Nagas coming together and swimming towards the open sea, geared with protective armor and armed with their tridents.
+In the last log on his diary, the chief dwarf mentioned witnessing a crowded group of warrior nagas coming together and swimming towards the open sea, geared with protective armor and armed with their tridents.
 He thought he heard some words about "whales" and "hunting" before they left.
-A couple of hours later, he saw that group of Naga returning to the isle, dragging a huge fish with them.
-A fish so huge that it could swallow two Dwarves together (this was his words).
-The last things he saw, as his last words on the diary, were the brutal butchering of the fish by the Naga, while it was still alive, preparing for a major feast that night, in which the slaying of the Dwarf was going to take place too.
+A couple of hours later, he saw the same group of naga warriors returning to the isle, dragging a huge fish with them.
+A fish so huge that it could swallow two dwarves together (this was his words).
+The last things he saw, as his last words on the diary, were the brutal butchering of the fish by the naga, while it was still alive, preparing for a major feast that night, during which the slaying of the dwarf was going to take place too.

 After gently closing his diary and attaching it into his hand again, I remembered a scene I had seen as I was coming to this island.
 A scene I had not thought much about, just became obvious to me now, and made me turn back to the main land.

-I made sure it was a quick and painless death for her, even though one part of my soul wanted to make her suffer as she and her tribe caused the baby whale to suffer.
+I made sure it was a quick and painless death for her, even though one part of my soul wanted to make her suffer as she and her tribe caused the dwarves and the baby whale to suffer.

 Aw, gosh.
 S.t.u.n.n.i.n.g screenshot at the end.
 A-mazing.